 Gartner refers to the combination of these networks and assets as cyber-physical systems (CPSs) and predicts that the financial impact of attacks on CPSs resulting in fatal casualties will reach over $50 billion by 2023.
 And that by 2024, 75% of CEOs will be personally liable for CPS incidents.

 Claroty has been focused on extending the reach of our industry-leading platform to cover the XIoT.
-We continue to build on our deep capabilities, including full-spectrum visibility, risk and vulnerability management, threat detection, and secure remote access controls for industrial, healthcare, and enterprise environments.
+We continue to build on our deep capabilities, including full-spectrum visibility, exposure management, threat detection, and secure access controls for industrial, healthcare, and enterprise environments.
 Our platform allows you to extend your governance model to include the breadth of devices and systems within and connected to your environment, and to assess and strengthen your overall security posture.
 Our solution with Crowdstrike, followed by our major step forward with our acquisition of Medigate shows our focus on providing leading solutions to mitigate the risk of the XIoT.
 Together, Claroty and Medigate are combining our deep domain expertise and specialized technologies into a single platform capable of extending across all types of CPS and connected devices to secure the XIoT.

 Well before the SolarWinds attack which brought supply chain attacks to the fore, the Target security breach demonstrated how attackers use weak links in third-party tools to compromise systems and steal valuable data.
 But the critical vulnerability in the open-source Log4j library distributed by the Apache Software Foundation, demonstrated the true fragility of the software supply chain.
 Vulnerabilities in pervasive applications like Java, create pathways for threat actors to compromise all types of cyber-physical systems (CPS) and connected assets.
 In an instant, exploitable vulnerabilities in an open-source component can put thousands of companies and users at risk.